Specify Initial Conditions for Bus Elements

 If any of the elements of the target bus use a data type other than

-double, you can use different techniques to control the data
+double, you can use different techniques to control the data types of

-can influence the efficiency and readability of the generated code.
+efficiency and readability of the generated code.
 See Control Data Types of Initial Condition Structure Fields.

 Create Full Structures for Initialization